 Keep yourself and others well clear of any electrical lines and wires — even if your power is out, you should treat all lines and wires as if they’re live and dangerous.

 It’s best to call your distribution company to report the fault.
-If you don’t know who your distributor is, please visit the Australian Energy Regulator website or call us on 1800 686 686.
+If you don’t know who your distributor is, please visit the Australian Energy Regulator website or contact your energy provider.

 If other houses in your street are out, there’s a good chance someone will be working on the problem already and it’s just a matter of time before the power is back on.
 Your distributor will typically keep information on its website and Twitter feed up to date so these are good places to check for news and alerts too.